rsksmart/rif-notifier/README.md

 -To subscribe or renew a plan use `notifier-cons-cli subscribe` or `notifier-cons-cli renew`

 -We use mysql for DB, setup notifier db connectivity using `notifier-prov-cli configure` for local instance, or `notifier-prov-cli dockerconfigure` for docker instance.
+Configure notification preference using [notification preference configuration](#notification-preference-configuration)

 -DB Schema and database rif_notifier will be generated if it does not exist, provided the mysql user has enough permissions.